TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
 *   Movie News Featured Movie News That dirty-birdy teddy bear is back!
-Watch the new first 'Ted 2' trailer Read More We know who our new 'Ghostbusters' female foursome is -- at least according to the director Read More Liam Hemsworth has been offered the lead in 'ID Forever,' the sequel to 'Independence Day' Read More Explore More
+Watch the new first 'Ted 2' trailer Read More Meet "Indominus Rex," the fearsome dinosaur in the new 'Jurassic Park'. plus, 'Star Wars' news Read More Liam Hemsworth has been offered the lead in 'ID Forever,' the sequel to 'Independence Day' Read More Explore More
     *   Family
     *   FrontRunners
     *   Hero Central